MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 + [To apply a cleaning transformation to new data](#bkmk_Apply)

 > [!IMPORTANT]
 > The cleaning method that you use for handling missing values can dramatically affect your results.
 We recommend that you experiment with different methods.
 Consider both the justification for use of a particular method, and the quality of the results.

 ###  <a name="bkmk_ReplaceMissing"></a> To replace missing values

 Each time that you apply the  [Clean Missing Data](clean-missing-data.md) module to a set of data, the same cleaning operation is applied to all columns that you select.
 Therefore, if you need to clean different columns using different methods, use separate instances of the module.

 1. Add the [Clean Missing Data](clean-missing-data.md) module to your experiment, and connect the dataset that has missing values.

 2. For **Columns to be cleaned**, choose the columns that contain the missing values you want to change.
 You can choose multiple columns, but you must use the same replacement method in all selected columns.
 Therefore, typically you will need to clean string columns and numeric columns separately.

-    > [!NOTE]
+    For example, to check for missing values in all numeric columns:
+    1. Open the Column Selector,  and select **WITH RULES**.
+    2. For **BEGIN WITH**, select **NO COLUMNS**.

+        You can also start with ALL COLUMNS and then exclude columns.
+Initially, rules are not shown if you first click **ALL COLUMNS**, but you can click **NO COLUMNS** and then click **ALL COLUMNS** again to start with all columns and then filter out (exclude) columns based on the name, data type, or columns index.
+    3. For **Include**, select **Column type** from the dropdown list, and then select **Numeric**, or a more specific numeric type.

-    >  Any cleaning or replacement method that you choose must be applicable to **all** columns in the selection.
-If the data in any column is incompatible with the specified operation, the module will return an error and stop the experiment.
+    Any cleaning or replacement method that you choose must be applicable to **all** columns in the selection.
+If the data in any column is incompatible with the specified operation, the module returns an error and stops the experiment.

 3. For **Minimum missing value ratio**, specify the minimum number of missing values required for the operation to be performed.

-     You use this option in combination with **Maximum missing value ratio** to define the conditions under which a cleaning operation will be performed on the dataset.
-If there are too many or too few rows that are missing values, the operation will not be performed.
+     You use this option in combination with **Maximum missing value ratio** to define the conditions under which a cleaning operation is performed on the dataset.
+If there are too many or too few rows that are missing values, the operation cannot be performed.

      The number you enter represents the **ratio** of missing values to all values in the column.
 By default, the **Minimum missing value ratio** property is set to 0.
-This means that missing values will be cleaned even if there is only one missing value.
+This means that missing values are cleaned even if there is only one missing value.
 For an example of how to use this option, see [Setting a Threshold for Cleaning Operations](#bkmk_SettingThreshold).

     > [!WARNING]
     >  This condition must be met by each and every column in order for the specified operation to apply.
 For example, assume you selected three columns and then set the minimum ratio of missing values to .2 (20%), but only one column actually has 20% missing values.
 In this case, the cleanup operation would apply only to the column with over 20% missing values.
 Therefore, the other columns would be unchanged.
     >
     >  If you have any doubt about whether missing values were changed, select the option, **Generate missing value indicator column**.
-A column will be appended to the dataset to indicate whether or not each column met the specified criteria for the minimum and maximum ranges.
+A column is appended to the dataset to indicate whether or not each column met the specified criteria for the minimum and maximum ranges.

 4. For **Maximum missing value ratio**, specify the maximum number of missing values that can be present for the operation to be performed.

-     For example, you might want to perform missing value substitution only if 30% or fewer of the rows contain missing values, but leave the values as is if more than 30% of rows have missing values.
+     For example, you might want to perform missing value substitution only if 30% or fewer of the rows contain missing values, but leave the values as-is if more than 30% of rows have missing values.

      You define the number as the ratio of missing values to all values in the column.
 By default, the **Maximum missing value ratio** is set to 1.
-This means that missing values will be cleaned even if 100% of the values in the column are missing.
+This means that missing values are cleaned even if 100% of the values in the column are missing.

     > [!NOTE]
-    >  When you set a threshold using the options  **Minimum missing value ratio** or **Maximum missing value ratio**, the cleaning operation will not be performed if even one of the selected columns does not meet the criteria.
+    >  When you set a threshold using the options  **Minimum missing value ratio** or **Maximum missing value ratio**, the cleaning operation cannot be performed if even one of the selected columns does not meet the criteria.

 5. For **Cleaning Mode**, select one of the following options for replacing or removing missing values: